Bayesian Controlled FDR Variable Selection via Parameter-Expanded Latent Knockoffs: Methods

 Although Proposition \ref{th:1} shows that our method controls the BFDR at a threshold $q$, it assumes that the latent variables $\widetilde{X}$ are valid knockoffs a priori.
 As discussed by \cite{candes2018gold}, the construction of valid model-X knockoffs requires perfect knowledge of the covariates' distribution.
 However, our proposed model assumes that the covariates $X$ follow a Gaussian distribution, with an unknown precision matrix that must be estimated from the data. \cite{barber2020rob} prove that the knockoff procedure maintains FDR control at a desired threshold $q$ if the precision matrix of the Gaussian model is correctly estimated.
 Here, we show that, under mild regularity conditions, the priors chosen to estimate the Gaussian graphical model for the covariates yield accurate posterior estimates of the precision matrix.
-Thus, drawing on similar arguments as in \cite{barber2020rob}, we can conclude that our procedure controls both the frequentist FDR and, consequently, the expected BFDR \citep{guindani2009bayesian} in large samples, even if the precision matrix is unknown.
 More precisely, we are able to prove that the posterior convergence rate of our estimator is the same as the one of the Bayesian graphical lasso.
 To show such result, we first need to prove that our prior distribution assigns enough probability mass to values ``close'' to the true one. \begin{proposition} Let the true precision matrix ${\bm \Omega}_0 \in \mathcal{U}(\epsilon_0, l) = \{{\bm \Omega} : \vert\{(i, j) : 1 \le i < j \le p, \omega_{ij} \ne 0\}\vert \le l, 0 < \epsilon_0 \le \text{eig}({\bm \Omega})_1 < \text{eig}({\bm \Omega})_p \le \epsilon_0^{-1} < \infty \}$ for some $0 < \epsilon_0 < \infty$ and $0 \le l \le p(1-p)/2$.
 Also assume that the prior distributions for the precision matrix $\Omega$ and the adjacency matrix $\bm G$ are:

 with $v_{g_{ij}} \le \frac{\Vert{\bm \Omega}_{0}\Vert_\infty}{2\log 2}$ and

 with $\xi < 0.5$.
 Then,

 with $\Pi(\cdot)$ the probability under the prior distribution, $B(p_{\Omega_0}, \epsilon_n) = \{p: K(p_{\Omega_0}, p_{\Omega}) \le \epsilon_n^2, V(p_{\Omega_0}, p_{\Omega}) \le \epsilon_n^2\}$ with $K(f, g) = \int f\log(f/g)$ and $V(f, g) = \int f\log^2(f/g)$ and $p_{\Omega_0}$ and $p_\Omega$ the density functions of $N(0, {\bm \Omega}_0)$ and $N(0, {\bm \Omega})$ respectively. \end{proposition} \begin{proof} See the Supplementary Material. \end{proof}